19hours/sg-statutes/Acts/Penal Code.md

 364\.
 Whoever kidnaps or abducts any person in order that such person may be murdered, or may be so disposed of as to be put in danger of being murdered, shall be punished with death or imprisonment for life and shall, if he is not sentenced to death, also be liable to caning.

-Illustration

-(a)
+Illustrations

-AkidnapsZfrom Singapore, intending or knowing it to be likely thatZmay be sacrificed to an idol.Ahas committed the offence defined in this section.
+(a)AkidnapsZfrom Singapore, intending or knowing it to be likely thatZmay be sacrificed to an idol.Ahas committed the offence defined in this section.

-(b)

-Aforcibly carries or enticesBaway from his home in order thatBmay be murdered.Ahas committed the offence defined in this section.
+(b)Aforcibly carries or enticesBaway from his home in order thatBmay be murdered.Ahas committed the offence defined in this section.

 [Indian PC 1860, s.
 364]

 364A\.
-[Deleted by Act 19/2010 wef 21/11/2010]
+[Repealed by Act 19/2010 wef 21/11/2010]

 ### Kidnapping or abducting with intent secretly and wrongfully to confine a person